 Newsletters are sent via providers specialising in such services.
 The FMH concludes special agreements to ensure that the applicable data privacy provisions are also complied with by these service providers.

-To perform tasks in accordance with the purpose of the Association and to carry out the legal tasks of the General Secretariat and the SIME, personal data may need to be transferred to a country without appropriate data privacy legislation.
-Before any such transfer of data is carried out and in accordance with the law (cf Art.
-6.2 DPA), the General Secretariat or the SIME applies special safeguards to ensure an appropriate degree of protection for your personal data.
-In particular, the General Secretariat or the SIME obtains your express consent before any such transfer.
+To perform tasks in accordance with the purpose of the Association and to carry out the legal tasks of the General Secretariat and the SIME, personal data may need to be transferred to a country without adequate data privacy legislation.
+Before any such transfer of data is carried out and in accordance with the law (cf Article 6 para.
+2 DPA), the General Secretariat or the SIME applies special safeguards to ensure an adequate level of protection for your personal data.
+In particular, the General Secretariat or the SIME obtains your explicit consent before any such transfer.

 The FMH publishes a wide range of newsletters.
 The purpose of these newsletters is to provide information on the Association’s current activities.
 You receive these newsletters either because you are a member of the FMH or one of the organisations or committees of the FMH, or because you have subscribed to one of the newsletters.